fstltna/phpbb3-backup/README.md

 6. If you want to edit the preferences use the "-prefs" command option

 If you need more help visit https://phpbbhosting.retro-os.live/

+# Change Log

+---

+20230821 - Cleaned up the code and conditionals